Table of Contents

 We would swaddle Jacob to calm him but he’d always manage to escape, I nick named him Houdini because even though he was failing to thrive he was incredibly strong and could hold his head up from birth.
 I searched and searched to try to find a swaddle product but couldn’t believe that there was nothing on the market in Australia.

 I felt really passionately that I could help parents and babies by creating a swaddle product that simulated the mother’s womb.
 A swaddle that allowed for natural movement of arms and legs – not a tight straight-jacket but a “pouch” similar to a Kangaroo’s Pouch or a mother’s womb.
 Swaddling with a blanket has limitations as you have to wrap tightly, increasing the potential for hip development issues and restricting full lung expansion.
 A baby can also easily kick off loose bedding and become tangled up.
 So I searched patent databases worldwide for many days to see if anything else similar to my design already existed.
-I couldn’t find anything similar so I decided to have a go.
+I couldn’t find anything similar so I decided to have a go at creating my own swaddle.

 Joey Pouch Research